starshine-bcit/Recipie/README.md

 # ACIT2911 Project - Recipie

-Git repository for group 19's ACIT2911 project, Recipie
+A project created for ACIT-2911 by team Voracious Hippos.

 ## Recipie Details

-A Python based application that users can look up cooking recipes for.
+Recipie is a Python based application that users can look up cooking recipes for.
 Features include:
 - A button that randomly generates a recipe
 - An input field for ingredients that the user has, returns a list of recipes that include only those ingredients or less
 - A category list for users with dietary restrictions, filters out recipes that do not meet the category
+- A favourites function
+- Runs completely offline
+- The ability to add additional recipes via json data-stores

 ## Members

-Amanda
+- Amanda
-Eva
+- Eva
-Raqin
+- Raqin
-Sasha
+- Sasha
-Sean
+- Sean

 ## Usage